 Use and testing of alcohol and drugs

 Health and safety of semi drivers and trucking companies

 Commercial drivers’ license

-Our law firm knows how serious and life altering an 18-wheeler accident can be.
+Our truck accident attorneys know how serious and life altering an 18-wheeler accident can be.
 We have the experience and commitment to see you through the ordeal and see that you get fair compensation.

 18 Wheeler / Commercial Truck Accident Statistics